davidB/tracing-opentelemetry-instrumentation-sdk/init-tracing-opentelemetry/README.md

         - name: app
 ```

-Or if you don't setup inject-sdk, you can manually set the environment variable eg
+Or if you don't setup `inject-sdk`, you can manually set the environment variable eg

 ```yaml
 apiVersion: apps/v1